MultiverseLearningProducts/swe/src/mod2/wk2/day1.md

 | querySelector()          | Returns the first element that matches a specified CSS selector(s) in the document                         |
 | querySelectorAll()       | Returns a static NodeList containing all elements that matches a specified CSS selector(s) in the document |

+You will need to know `getElementById` for the exam.

-As you can see, some of the DOM methods return an array of elements, whereas some return just one.
-For this reason, it's important to use the right one for your application.
+As you can see, some of the DOM methods return an array of elements, whereas some return just one element.
+Choosing the right selector is an important skill when working with UI as we don't want to get all the elements if we don't need to.

 Consider the following scenarios.
 Which selector would you use?

 - You want to get all the forms that exist on a page
 - You want to get a form that has an ID of "myForm"
-- You want to get a single button element that has a class name.
-You don't know if more buttons exist on the page
+- You want to get a specific button element that has a class name.
+You don't know if other buttons exist on the page
 - You want to get the `footer` element of a web page.
 It doesn't have a name, ID or class name.
 There is only ever one footer on a page

 ### How to write an event handler

-A common event handler you might come across, is a form submit handler.
+A common event handler you might come across is a form submit handler.
 For this example, let's assume we have the follow form markup:

 ```html
 <form name="todoCreateForm">